 It doesn't get much easier than this little gin and ginger martini!
-La coloniale is a fantastic drink recipe for anyone who appreciates the sweet snap of ginger liqueur and, with just two ingredients, it mixes up quickly.
+Also called la coloniale, it is a fantastic drink recipe for anyone who appreciates the sweet snap of ginger liqueur and, with just two ingredients, it mixes up quickly.

 If you love the taste of the ginger martini, you'll find this recipe to be a very pleasant experience.
-Switching from vodka to gin offers a new depth to the drink that's quite lovely, especially if you choose a complex gin like Tanqueray or Martin Miller's.
+Switching from vodka to gin offers a new depth to the drink that's quite lovely, especially if you choose a complex London dry gin with bold botanicals.
 The cucumber slice is an odd choice, but a nice touch that adds a subtle freshness to the drink which works surprisingly well against the ginger.

 Gather the ingredients.

 In a cocktail shaker filled with ice, pour the gin and ginger liqueur.

 Garnish with a cucumber slice.
 Serve and enjoy.